Kfmoi/Urbanism/pathfinder/README.md

 ## Using the Libary

 ### Creating a Graph

+The graph data structure is uses the `Node`, `Edge` and `Graph` interfaces.
+The `Node` class represents a node in the graph.
+The `Edge` class represents an edge in the graph.
+The `Graph` class represents the graph data structure.

 To create a graph, use the `Graph` class.
 The graph class has the following methods: